frc1511/frc1511.github.io/index.md

 nav_order: 1
 ---

-# Programming :D
+# Programming

-This is the website for FRC Team 1511 Rolling Thunder's programming sub-team!
+This is the website containing all of FRC Team 1511's programming resources.
+Documentation, tutorials, etc.

 ## Quick Stuff
 ### Official Documentation